Laxilef/OTGateway/README.md

 Housing for installation on DIN rail - D2MG.
 Occupies only 2 DIN modules.<br>
 The 220V > 5V power supply is already on the board, so additional power supplies are not needed.<br>
 To save money, 2 levels are ordered as one board.
 After manufacturing, the boards need to be divided into 2 parts - upper and lower.
-The boards are inexpensively ($2/5pcs) manufactured at JLCPCB.<br><br>
+The boards are inexpensively ($2/5pcs) manufactured at JLCPCB (Remove Order Number = Specify a location).<br><br>
 Some components can be replaced with similar ones (for example use a fuse and led with legs).
 Some SMD components (for example optocouplers) can be replaced with similar SOT components.<br>Most of the components can be purchased inexpensively on Aliexpress, the rest in your local stores.<br><br>
 The outdoor temperature sensor must be connected to the **TEMP1** connector, the indoor temperature sensor must be connected to the **TEMP2** connector.
 The power supply for the sensors must be connected to the **3.3V** connector, GND to **GND**.<br>
 **The opentherm connection polarity does not matter.**